 When you set up the ML CI/CD architecture on Google Cloud, consider the following:

-- For the data science environment, you can use a local machine, or an AI Platform Notebooks instance that is based on a Deep Learning VM (DLVM).
+- For the data science environment, you can use a local machine, or a Vertex AI Workbench user-managed notebooks instance that is based on a Deep Learning VM (DLVM).

 - You can configure the automated Cloud Build pipeline to skip triggers, for example, if only documentation files are edited, or if the experimentation notebooks are modified.